-Eagles trade Carson Wentz to Colts for draft picks after five seasons: report
+Eagles trade Carson Wentz to Colts for draft picks after 5 seasons: report

 The Eagles agreed to trade Wentz to the Colts in exchange for a 2021 third-round draft pick and a conditional 2022 second-round pick